ori7112/cs32-final-project-oriana-gjini/README.md

     print("Current hour price:", current_hr_price)
 ```

 These steps are identical to the code for **Part 2** except we use the current hour pricing link instead of the 5 min one.
-We also print the average current hour price for the user to view.
+We also print the average current hour price for the user to view: `Current hour price: 7.4`

 **Step 2: Collect Average Past Hour Price**
 ```